 Estimates of regional arterial and venous blood volume fractions

 If VB is measured with [15O]CO scan or literature value is used, then it can be corrected before modelling (see below), or constrained in compartment model fitting.
-If it is not known, it can be fitted as one model parameter in the compartment model fitting to avoid bias in other parameter estimates; however, the model-derived estimate for VB can be affected by delay and dispersion of input curve, and thus not necessarily reliable for studying vascular volume.
+If it is not known, it should be fitted as one model parameter in the compartment model fitting to avoid bias in other parameter estimates; however, the model-derived estimate for VB can be affected by delay and dispersion of input curve, and thus not necessarily reliable for studying vascular volume.

 Note that metabolite corrected plasma TAC should not be used to represent blood TAC, because that may lead to biased model parameter estimates, or misleading model structure with apparent additional tissue compartment (Lammertsma, 2002).

 Note that the peak radioactivity concentration in venous blood is substantially lower than in arterial blood because of dispersion and extraction in capillaries.
 Since arterial fraction of cerebral blood volume in humans is ∼30% (Ito et al. 2001), the common assumption that arterial or venous blood curve represents total blood volume in tissue may lead to negative tissue concentrations during the blood peak and introduces a bias in results, if blood TAC is subtracted from tissue TACs based on total blood volume fraction.
 When VB is estimated as parameter in model fitting but venous blood TAC is not accounted for, that may lead to poor fit with one-tissue compartmental model, causing bias in model parameter estimates.
 The additional parameters of two-tissue compartmental model can compensate for the neglected venous blood, and because of that AIC and other model comparison techniques may support selection of two-tissue compartmental model over one-tissue compartmental model (Blomqvist et al., 1995).